jtimberman/sbuild/README.md

 definition do before using it on your system.
 It has been tested on Debian sid (unstable) only!

-That said, the packages hosted by Opscode on apt.opscode.com were built on a system using this cookbook :-).
+That said, the packages hosted by Chef Software on apt.chef.io were built on a system using this cookbook :-).

 Description